Boeing C-32: Incidents

-Several C-32As have suffered non-life-threatening equipment failures during VIP flight operations which lead to aircraft returning to Andrews Air Force Base prematurely.
+Several C-32As have suffered non-life-threatening equipment failures during VIP flight operations which led to aircraft returning to Andrews Air Force Base prematurely.
 In 2018, First Lady Melania Trump and Health and Human Services Secretary Alex Azar were aboard a C-32A flying to Philadelphia when smoke filled the cabin shortly after takeoff.
 Journalists aboard reported being given wet towels to shield their faces from the smoke, and the flight returned to Andrews without further incident.
 In 2021, Vice President Kamala Harris was aboard a C-32A en route to Guatemala when the aircraft was forced to make an emergency return to Andrews over an unspecified equipment failure which delayed the trip but left all passengers and crew unharmed.